 TRUE RAW Data: In the DSLR implementation there is a RAW image output, but typically it is not completely RAW.
 Some evidence of noise reduction and hot pixel removal is still visible on close inspection.
 This can have a negative effect on the image for astronomy such as the “star eater” effect.
 However, QHY Cameras offer TRUE RAW IMAGE OUTPUT and produces an image comprised of the original signal only, thereby maintaining the maximum flexibility for post-acquisition astronomical image processing programs and other scientific imaging applications.

-Anti-Dew Technology: Based on almost 20-year cooled camera design experience, The QHY cooled camera has implemented the fully dew control solutions.
-The optic window has built-in dew heater and the chamber is protected from internal humidity condensation.
-An electric heating board for the chamber window can prevent the formation of dew and the sensor itself is kept dry with our silicon gel tube socket design for control of humidity within the sensor chamber.
+Sealing Technology: Based on almost 20-year cooled camera design experience, The QHY cooled camera has implemented the sealing control solutions.
+The sensor itself is kept dry with our silicon gel tube socket design for control of humidity within the sensor chamber.
+By the way, there’s no oil leaking.

 Advanced Functions